mozerpol/NotesFromLearning/q_and_a/README.md

 involves mapping the synthesized logic elements onto specific locations (placement) within the FPGA device and establishing the interconnections (routing) between these elements.

+21. What are the advantages and disadvantages of using an FPGA in a design?
+Advantages of using an FPGA in a design:
+- Flexibility: they can be reprogrammed or reconfigured to implement different functionalities.
+- Customizability: FPGAs allow designers to create custom digital logic circuits tailored to their specific application requirements
+- Parallelism: allowing for the execution of multiple tasks simultaneously
+- Integration: FPGAs often include various on-chip resources such as memory blocks, DSP (Digital Signal Processing) units, and high-speed I/O interfaces, facilitating the integration of multiple functions into a single device.